mattlean/lean-js-app-starter/docs/developing/docker-environments.md

 ## Docker vs. Native Environments

-If you're new to container-based dev environments there are a few things you will need to consider when comparing working in containers versus working natively.
+There are a few things you will need to consider when comparing working natively versus working in containers if you're new to container-based dev environments.

 ### Docker Benefits